 This post is expanded with even more serious tips on dating in the Kindle/Nook edition of Jamaican in China: Guess Who’s Coming to Dim Sum! (see left sidebar) (Don’t have a Kindle or Nook?
-CLICK HERE to order regular, ol’ ebook and download immediately!
+CLICK HERE to order regular, ol’ paperback or PDF ebook and download immediately!

 Subject: (resending) Jamaican in China!–How to Meet Girls in Beijing

 So, here’s the scenario: You’re a man.
 You’re not Chinese.
 You don’t look Chinese, and you’re planning a trip to China!
 Great!
 Congratulations!

 “So,” you ask, “how are the women there?”
 (Yes, guys ask that question)

 thing is, as a foreign (Jamaican) guy, Beijing is probably one of the friendliest places I’ve ever experienced!
 If your experience is anything like mine, you’ll enjoy being here.

 Here’s what you’ve got going for you.
 Here in China, there’s widespread curiosity about foreigners.
 People are advertising rooms for rent and “roommate wanted” situations with a preference for foreigners.
 Most everyone wants to learn English,and people are naturally friendly.

 But, even so, there may be some challenges to maximizing your dating prospects.
 First of all, you’ll be a stranger in a strange land.
 It’s a different culture.
 There are different gender roles.
 You may or may not speak the language, and most people are probably going to assume that you don’t.